biplabendu/Will_et_al_2020/README.md

 # Will_et_al_2020
-This repository contains annotated code for the function that performs enrichment analysis of GO/PFAM terms using a hypergeometric test.
-This function was used to perform functional enrichments in Will et al. 2020.
+This repository contains annotated code for the function that performs functional enrichment analysis of GO/PFAM terms using a hypergeometric test, used in Will et al. 2020.

 - Will_et_al_2020
   - Enrichment_analysis